aarontran/snr-filaments/agenda.md

 * Estimate error as a function of varying resolution.
   Can we cut resolution in ixmax, iradmax while still getting good FWHMs?

-* Some ideas to cut down integration time:
+* Some ideas to cut down fitting time:
   3. iPython parallelizing...

-  Try reimplementing in Python, then optimize appropriately with fortran or C glue...

 Try playing with python-latex output http://code.google.com/p/matrix2latex/